banzaicloud/pipeline/README.md

 ### Deployments

-A typical cluster/application deployed with Pipeline - as an example Spark/Zeppelin spotguide - looks like this.
+A typical cluster/application deployed with Pipeline - as an example using Spark/Zeppelin spotguide deployment - looks like this.

 <p align="center">
 <img src="docs/images/spark-cluster-aws.png">
 </p>